Departmental Overviews (Earth and Planetary Science): A Fascinating and Useful Department that Fulfills Dreams

 -The Department Earth and Planetary Science-

-Professor Yoshio Takahashi (Chair, Department of Earth and Planetary Science)
+Professor Yoshio Takahashi (Head of the Department of Earth and Planetary Science)

 The attraction of earth and planetary science